Home > Tours > UK & Ireland Tours > Walk Northern Ireland & Donegal

 Returning by ferry back to Ballycastle on the mainland, we'll be back in time for dinner.

-This morning we continue along the coast to Dunseverick Castle where we'll meet our local walking guide for the hike to the Giant's Causeway, a UNESCO World Heritage site famous for its hexagonal basalt columns.
+This morning we continue along the coast to Dunseverick Castle for our hike to the Giant's Causeway, a UNESCO World Heritage site famous for its hexagonal basalt columns.
 Walking along the North Antrim cliff path, we'll take in the stunning geological formations and dramatic sea views before making our way down a steep staircase, known as the Shepherd's Steps to finally arrive at the foot of the Giant's Causeway.

 Our next stop today is at Dunluce Castle for a photo opportunity.
 Located on the edge of a basalt outcropping, this now-ruined medieval castle and seat of the MacDonnell clan is only accessible via a bridge connecting it to the mainland.